cyberark/conjur/docs/index.md

 {% include toc.md key='ui' %}

-The Conjur UI allows users to log in through their browser and view Conjur activity and reports in a web interface, as well as handling some of the workflows typically done in the CLI.
+The Conjur UI allows users to log in through their browser to view Conjur activity and reports in a web interface, as well as handling some of the workflows typically done in the CLI.